Mixing it up: How to Make Yourself Harder to Play against in Poker

 Mixing your strategy when ‘in position’

-Let’s think of a different type of situation where this kind of thinking could also apply, this time we are in position. …
+Let’s think of a different type of situation where this kind of thinking could also apply, this time we are in a position.

-We open J8hh the button at 75bb and our opponent calls from the BB with similar stack size.
-Here is how our button opening range looks like:
+We open J8hh the button at 75bb and our opponent calls from the BB with a similar stack size.
+Here is what our button opening range looks like: